Compound Load Balancing Equalizer logo

 Compound load balancing tries to optimally use all child resources assigned to a compound.
 Higher-level load balancing will dynamically change the resource assigned to a compound, based on the overall system load.

-The first implementation will be fully transparent and uses the timing values from the last finished frame.
-Later versions should be able to get load information for the current frame from the application, to allow a more accurate approach.
+The implementation is fully transparent to the applicatoin and uses the timing values from the last finished frame.
+Later versions may introduce an API to get load information for the current frame from the application, to allow a more accurate approach.

 Implementation